-I hold a doctoral degree in music education (research study programme, University of the Arts Helsinki).
-I completed my doctoral dissertation with a pass with distinction in May 2018.
-My dissertation examines the ‘impossibility of inclusion’ in democratic music education through challenging the assumptions of appropriate music education in terms of ‘special’ and ‘regular’ education.
+I hold a doctoral degree in music education (scientific program, University of the Arts Helsinki).
+My dissertation examined the ‘impossibility of inclusion’ in democratic music education by challenging the assumptions of appropriate music education in terms of ‘special’ and ‘regular’ education.

-My research interests cover inclusive education and adult education, critical disability studies and critical educational gerontology.
-Methodologically I am oriented towards narrative inquiry, post-qualitative research, policy analysis and activist scholarship.
+My research interests cover social justice and democratic education, policy studies, public pedagogy, critical systems thinking, and critical theory.
+Methodologically, I am oriented toward narrative inquiry, post-qualitative research, policy analysis, and applied systems analysis.

-Currently I’m holding a post doctoral research fellow position at the Center for Educational Research and Academic Development in the Arts (CERADA).
-My project "The Transformative Politics of Music Education in an Aging Society" is funded by the Academy of Finland for three years (2019-2022).
+Currently, I’m holding the Academy Research Fellow position at the Center for Educational Research and Academic Development in the Arts (CERADA), Uniarts Helsinki, leading the project Performing the Political: Public Pedagogy in Higher Music Education, funded by the Research Council of Finland (2023-2027).

-I have published my research in peer-reviewed journals and book chapters and I have presented in numerous international conferences and as an invited keynote lecturer.
+I have published my research in peer-reviewed journals and book chapters and presented at numerous international conferences and as an invited keynote speaker.

-NOTE: For a detailed account of my research activities / CV, please contact me.
+NOTE: For a detailed account of my research activities / CV, please get in touch with me.